Frequency Asked Questions

 Question: Do I (or someone I know) have a warrant?

 Answer: The Grand Rapids Police Department does not provide warrant information over the phone or on 3rd parties.
 If you believe you have a warrant, either appear at the Police Department or the Court you believe may have issued the warrant.

 Question: ICHAT says I have a warrant that I already took care of, what can I do?

-Answer: Bring your ID to the Warrant Unit, a warrant check will be completed and a letter can be issued stating the warrant has been cleared if applicable.
+Answer: Bring your ID to the Records Unit, a warrant check will be completed and a letter can be issued stating the warrant has been cleared if applicable.

 Question: Where do I pay my traffic or parking ticket?

 Answer: Contact the Court listed on the face of the ticket.

 Question: Does my child need to be in a child seat?

 Answer: Children under 4 years of age are required to be in an approved Child Restraint System (and in the rear seat if available).
 A child in a rear facing restraint system may be in the front seat ONLY if the passenger side airbag has been deactivated.
 Children ages 4-7 and under 4’ 9” tall are required to be in an approved child restraint system (booster seat).
 Children ages 8 to 16 must be buckled with the available seat belt regardless of where they are seated.
 This violation is a primary enforcement violation, meaning you can be stopped and ticketed for this violation alone.

 Question: When does the Police Department auction off property and other items?